-The average length for an obituary could be 200 words; however, it can be as less as 100 words and it could be as long as 450 words.
+The average length for an obituary could be 200 words; however, it can be as few as 100 words and it could be as long as 450 words.
 It would depend on the content that is being used.

 What is a newspaper obituary?

-A newspaper obituary is the announcement of the death of a person in a newspaper, which give certain information.
+A newspaper obituary is the announcement of the death of a person in a newspaper, which gives certain information.
 The purpose of the newspaper obituary is to let people know that this person is no longer alive.
 It is not easy to lose a loved one and it would be tough to let everyone know that a certain person is no longer with us and hence, giving the news of their death in the newspaper would be a good idea as it would let people know about the death.